 People think that implementing tech will solve all of their problems.
 It’s not true.
 If you have a bad process to begin with—and adapt the technology to the bad process—it makes the situation worse than where you started.

 How else can you ensure a smooth implementation of new technologies?
-What should the process look like?
+What should the digital transformation process look like?
 How can procurement step up in the boardroom and get their voices heard?
 MVK shares his thoughts in episode #177 of the Negotiations Ninja podcast.
 Make sure to give it a listen!